GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

 Will-writing, estate planning, estate administration, probate, trust funds, inheritances – the list of things for will-writers to consider goes on and on.
-People are often deterred from starting their estate plan because they have no idea where to start and often don’t think it is worth the time and money to plan so far into the future.
-In this blog, we’ll take a look at some of the benefits of having a will and reasons to start your estate plan sooner rather than later.
+In this blog, we’ll take a look at some of the benefits of having an updated and valid will and reasons to start your estate plan sooner rather than later.

 Before going into the benefits, let’s first look at what happens when someone dies without writing a will.
-Dying without having a valid will is called dying intestate.
+When someone dies without a valid will it is dying intestate.
 When this happens, the courts have a specific course of action that they take to distribute your estate.
-An estate administrator is to be appointed to act as the estate executor would.
+An estate administrator is appointed to act as the estate executor.
 Generally speaking, a person’s spouse and children inherit the entirety of the intestate estate.
-If the testator doesn’t have a spouse or children, their parents or surviving relatives are left to receive inheritance from the estate.
+If the testator doesn’t have a spouse or children, their parents or surviving relatives receive inheritance from the estate.

 Some people might argue that since they only want to leave their estate to their spouse and children, there is no point in preparing a will.
 To answer this, let’s look into some of the advantages and benefits of writing a will, even if the process of intestate succession is similar to your own intentions.

-The most obvious benefit to writing a will is that you get to decide exactly how your estate is distributed.
+Writing a will offers the most obvious benefit: you decide exactly how to distribute your estate.
 When someone dies intestate they have absolutely no say in what happens to their estate.
-By writing a will, you can choose who is a beneficiary of your estate and how much each beneficiary is to receive.
+By writing a will, you can choose who receives what from your estate.
 Will-writers are able to get creative with their assets; some will-writers will choose to create trusts for their beneficiaries, who must meet certain conditions like graduating university to access their inheritance.
 In intestacy, there is a set formula that determines how much of the estate the spouse and children each receive.
 The deceased doesn’t have any say in this and is unable to make specific provisions for different people.

-Every estate has an executor or administrator who is responsible for paying estate debts and taxes, handling estate assets, and distributing the estate to beneficiaries.
-You’ll want to appoint someone you trust to take on this role, and make sure they are aware of exactly what they will be responsible for.
+Every estate has an executor or administrator, or executor.
+They are responsible for paying estate debts and taxes, handling estate assets, and distributing the estate to beneficiaries.
+You’ll want to appoint someone you trust for this role, and make sure they are aware of what it entails.
 By preparing a will, you’re able to decide who the estate executor is.
 When you die intestate, anyone is able to apply to be the administrator of your estate.
 The courts have the final say in who is given the position.

-Most wills are required to go through probate where they must be proven valid before the courts.
-During this process, there is a probate fee of approximately 1.4% of the entire estate’s value that must be paid.
-You can’t avoid probate fees by not writing a will – the appointed estate administrator of the estate must still complete the probate process.
-Further, what might come as a surprise is that estates with prepared wills are granted probate much quicker than intestate estates.
-This means that loved ones receive their inheritances much sooner and with more ease when a will has been prepared.
+Courts must validate most wills through probate.
+During this process, you must pay a probate fee of approximately 1.4% of the entire estate’s value.
+You can’t avoid probate fees by not writing a will – the estate administrator must still complete the probate process.
+Often, estates with prepared wills are granted probate faster than intestate estates.
+Preparing a will ensures that loved ones receive their inheritances much sooner and with less stress.

 By creating an estate plan, there are ways to minimize probate fees and defer tax payments to ultimately increase the value of your estate inheritance for loved ones.
 For example, a common estate planning tool is gift giving before death.
-By doing this, you can lower your estate’s value, minimizing probate fees that must be paid upon your death.
+You can minimize the probate fees payable upon your death by lowering your estate’s value.
 In the end, the same people receive their inheritances; however, there’s more of the inheritance for them to enjoy, and you can watch them enjoy the gift in your lifetime.

-Another consideration is that wills are not final documents and can be revoked or amended at any time.
-After your first will is written, it’s easy and often important to re-write the will or to prepare a codicil to make a change.
-By writing a will you’re not locked into what you’ve written, so long as you have the capacity to make changes later in life.
+Keep in mind that you can revoke or amend wills at any time, as they are not final documents.
+After your first will is written, it’s easy and important to keep it updated.
+Writing a will doesn’t lock you into what you’ve written, so long as you have the capacity to make changes later in life.
 For more on this, read our blog on testamentary capacity in estate planning.

 By creating your own estate plan, you are able to speak directly with loved ones and ensure that they know what to expect upon your death.
 Loved ones are often disappointed or offended if they’re left out of the will without knowing why beforehand, and this can unfortunately lead to legal conflict within the family.
 Simply explaining your intentions can help to alleviate a lot of tension.
 Further, if you die intestate, it can be stressful for your loved ones as they’re left uncertain with what will happen to the estate.
 Family members might argue over who they believe should be the estate administrator as they are unsure of your final wishes.

 Often, people are concerned that they’re too young to prepare their will.
-While there isn’t an age that is the “perfect” time to write a will, we have a blog that outlines when a good time to prepare your first will might be.
+While there isn’t an age that is the “perfect” time, we have a blog that outlines when a good time to prepare your first will might be.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.